What is Job Costing?

 Instead, you can use your job costing to INCREASE – rather than lose – gross profits by using it as a tool to invoice your customers correctly.

-When you use job costing, you automatically see time and costs for each job.
+When you use job costing, you automatically see the time and costs for each job.
 It’s time to STOP those invisible (and costly!) “gifts” of time and materials to your customers.

-Job costing means that you, and your customer, are both treated fairly.
+Job costing means that you and your customer are both treated fairly.
 (And you do deserve to be treated fairly, right?)

 3. Use Job Costing to Spot and Eliminate Your Low-Profit and Loser Jobs